hermannm/hermannm.dev/content/projects/indok-web.md

 [indokntnu.no](https://indokntnu.no/), a new website for the study program I was studying at the time.
 For the following two years, I worked 8 hours/week alongside 10 other student developers, using the technologies listed above.
-It's hard to overstate how much I learned from this project — it gave me a solid understanding of modern web development.
+It's hard to overstate how much I learned from this project — it gave me the foundation for my current understanding of modern web development.

 One year after our founding, I became project manager of _Rubberdøk_ alongside Lars, another member.
 In this role, I coordinated our continued work on the website, and also dealt with feature requests